Tenure-Track Faculty Position: Assistant Professor

 Back to: Positions Available

-Interested candidates should submit a letter of application, current vita, official transcripts, and three letters of professional reference to:
+Interested candidates should submit a cover letter outlining research interests, current curriculum vitae, official transcripts, three letters of professional reference, and a philosophy of education to:

 Western Kentucky University

 1906 College Heights Blvd., #61030

 Review of applications will begin November 15, 2013 and will continue until the position is filled.